-You had a teacher for every subject to impart knowledge to you so you can pass your exams.
+You had a teacher for every subject to learn from.

-Even when you’re “chasing” after the girl of your dreams, you have buddies (who were expert at the game), giving you advice, tips & tricks on how to win her over.
+And even when you’re “chasing” the girl of your dreams, you have buddies (who are expert at the game), giving you advice, tips & tricks on how to win her over.

 …you’re doing it alone.

-And because you’re trying to figure things out by yourself, you face questions like…
+And by figuring things out yourself, you face questions like…

 Do I have an edge in the markets?

-You can… with hard work, determination and paying your fees to Mr Market.
+You can… with hard work, determination and paying HUGE fees to Mr. Market.